the-turing-way/the-turing-way/project_management/tps-funding-application-20190429.md

 _The Turing Way_ will evolve as the community grows and anyone who wishes to contribute will be welcome to propose an addition.

-Specific communities that have shown support for this proposal are:
+Specific communities and points of contact that have shown support for this proposal are:

-* **Turing Training Steering Group.**
+* **Turing Training Steering Group**, Ben Murton and Suzy Moat.
-  Ben Murton and Suzy Moat are keen to build a two way communication and contribution process between the Turing Way and the training steering group.
-* **Policy programme and ethics advisory group** through NAME NAME, NAME NAME, NAME NAME and Kirstie Whitaker as the chair of the Turing Ethics Advisory Group.
+* **Policy programme and ethics advisory group**, NAME NAME, NAME NAME and Kirstie Whitaker.
-* **Health programme.**
+* **Health programme**, Chris Holmes, Catherine Lawrence and Maria Wolters.
-  Director Chris Holmes has expressed support for communicating best practices within the Health Data Science community and beyond.
-  Maria Wolters has committed to using and contributing back to _The Turing Way_ for her Turing funded projects.
+* **Data science at scale programme**, Anthony Lee.
+* **Urban analytics programme**, Alison Heppenstall.
-* **Data safe haven and Turing research engineering teams** through Martin O'Reilly and Kirstie Whitaker.
+* **Data safe haven and Turing research engineering teams**, Martin O'Reilly.
-* **Jupyter and Microsoft Azure development communities** through Tim Head (Skribble), Chris Holdgraf (Berkeley Institute for Data Science), and Turing Visiting Fellows from Microsoft Kenji Takeda and Tania Allard.
+* **Jupyter and Microsoft Azure development communities**, Tim Head (Skribble), Chris Holdgraf (Berkeley Institute for Data Science), Turing Visiting Fellows from Microsoft Kenji Takeda and Tania Allard.
-* **Equality, Diversity and Inclusion steering group** through EDI Champion Kirstie Whitaker and head of Turing HR and operations Clare Randall.
+* **Equality, Diversity and Inclusion steering group**, Clare Randall (head of Turing HR and operations).
-* **The British Library** through data services lead, Jez Cope, and team member Sarah Stewart.
+* **The British Library**, Jez Cope (Data Services lead) and Sarah Stewart.
   Planned contributed chapter after workshop in May 2019 on software citations (https://www.eventbrite.co.uk/e/software-citation-workshop-tickets-59519083180).
 * SPF Project: **Living with Machines**, David Beavan (Sources Lab lead).
 * TPS-WP: **Raphtory: A practical system for the analysis of dynamic graphs**, Felix Cuadrado.
-* TPS-WP: **Nocell: probabilistic programming for spreadsheet experts**, James Geddes
+* TPS-WP: **Nocell: probabilistic programming for spreadsheet experts**, James Geddes.
-* TPS-WP: **Modularizing, containerizing and benchmarking large data science workflows**, Anthony Lee
+* TPS-WP: **Modularizing, containerizing and benchmarking large data science workflows**, Anthony Lee.
 * TPS-WP: **Quantifying Uncertainty and Preserving Privacy in Synthetic Data Sets**, Martin O'Reilly.
 * TPS-WP: **Evolving Wrattler into the Turing tools platform**, Tomas Petricek.
 * TPS-WP: **Tool for detecting and understanding harmful  content online**, Nishanth Sastry.
+* TPS-WP: **Multi-language large-scale model-selection for environmental sciences with Shogun.ML**, Heiko Strathmann.
 * TPS-WP: **Multiverse analyses** led by NAME NAME.
 * TPS-WP: **Julia** led by NAME NAME.
 * TPS-WP: **Visualisations** led by NAME NAME.
-* TPS-WP: **open ml** led by NAME NAME.

-### EXTRA STUUUUUUUFF

-Moving so fast - always open, anyone can contribute, anyone can re-use

-Share back into community projects.
-Jupyter.
-Binder.

-Translate research projects into additional resources: software packages and versioned and documented datasets.

-Versioned releases.
-Cumulative authorship.
-JOSE papers

-Turing as world leader.

-Training people on how to collaborate.
-Communication skills and policy building.

-Curated pathways through the books.
-Different lenses on the same material.

-Kenji and Tania are directly supporting this project, including Binder+Azure, and that we will work with you on impact and dissemination globally!!!

-Also say - through MIcrosoft's collaboration with funding agencies globally, including UKRI, European Commissions, NSF and NIH

-* **Jupyter and Microsoft Azure development communities.**
-  The Turing Way has close connections with the Binder and Jupyter Book teams, both part of Project Jupyter, and the Azure development team through Turing Visiting Fellows Kenji Takeda and Tania Allard.
-  Both communities are keen to contribute and promote The Turing Way across their networks of influence, and to listen to "pain points" in their tools experienced by The Turing Way's community.
-* **Turing Training Steering Group.**
-  Ben Murton and Suzy Moat are keen to build a two way communication and contribution process between the Turing Way and the training steering group (TSG).
-  Specifically, the TSG will consider whether The Turing Way might be effectively adapted for use in partner universities, strategic partner organisations, small or medium-sized enterprises, and government programmes.
-* **Equality, Diversity and Inclusion steering group.**
-  The Institute's committment to EDI is mirrored in The Turing Way's goal of building an open and accessible resource that efficiently curates and disseminates knowledge across a broad community.